Gen. Wesley Clark says Libya doesn't meet the test for U.S. military action

 In 2001, when the United States went into Afghanistan, it was clear that we had to strike back after the attacks of Sept.
 11. And we're still there, despite all the ambiguities and difficulties, because we have a vital interest in combating al-Qaeda and similar terrorist groups there and across the border in Pakistan.

 How do we apply this test to Libya?
 Protecting access to oil supplies has become a vital interest, but Libya doesn't sell much oil to the United States, and what has been cut off is apparently being replaced by Saudi production.
 Other national interests are more complex.
 Of course, we want to support democratic movements in the region, but we have two such operations already underway - in Iraq and Afghanistan.
 Then there are the humanitarian concerns.
 It is hard to stand by as innocent people are caught up in violence, but that's what we did when civil wars in Africa killed several million and when fighting in Darfur killed hundreds of thousands.
 So far, the violence in Libya is not significant in comparison.
-Maybe we could earn a cheap "victory," but, on whatever basis we intervene, it would become the United States vs. Gaddafi, and we would be committed to fight to his finish.
+Maybe we could earn a cheap "victory," but, on whatever basis we intervened, it would become the United States vs. Gaddafi, and we would be committed to fight to his finish.
 That could entail a substantial ground operation, some casualties and an extended post-conflict peacekeeping presence.

 Know your purpose and how the proposed military action will achieve it.